 Another common franchise agreement provision states that the prevailing party in any dispute must pay the non-prevailing party’s attorneys’ fees.
 Even if you are fairly confident in the outcome of your case, the results of ADR and litigation are never guaranteed, and taking on the risk of paying both parties’ legal fees can weigh heavily in the decision of whether to pursue a claim.

 Choice of Jurisdiction and Venue

-Finally, your franchise agreement also likely specifies the geographic location where any mediation, arbitration or litigation must occur.
+Finally, your franchise agreement also likely specifies the geographic location where any mediation, arbitration, or litigation must occur.
 And, guess what?
 It’s not in your hometown.
 Most likely, you will have to travel to the franchisor’s location in order to attempt to enforce its obligations.
-But, even if your franchise agreement happens to call for a neutral location, the cost factor is once again designed to help insulate the franchisor.
+But, even if your franchise agreement calls for a neutral location, the cost factor is again designed to help insulate the franchisor.

 Contact Illinois Franchise Litigation Attorney Jeffrey M. Goldstein

 If you believe that you may have a claim against your franchisor, one of the first steps – which you need to take quickly – is to have an experienced Illinois franchise litigation lawyer review your contract and advise you of the steps you will need to take in order to exercise your rights.